flood-io/element/packages/element/docs/api/Settings.md

   Defaults to `-1` for no timeout.

+* `extraHTTPHeaders` &lt;undefined | unknown reflection type&gt;  (Optional)   Specifies a set of extra HTTP headers to set before each test loop.
+  If this setting is undefined, the extra HTTP headers are left as-is between iterations.
 * `ignoreHTTPSErrors` &lt;undefined | false | true&gt;  (Optional)   Whether to ignore HTTPS errors during navigation.
 Defaults to `false`
+* `incognito` &lt;undefined | false | true&gt;  (Optional)   Controls whether each iteration should run within an Incognito window instead of a normal
+  window.
+The Incognito session will be destroyed between each loop.
 * `loopCount` &lt;undefined | number&gt;  (Optional)   Number of times to run this test.

   Defaults to `-1` for an unlimited number of loops.